Meet our Teachers

 David grew up in Sydney and moved to Albany to begin a new adventure.
 He and his wife moved across the country and have loved the journey God has taken them on.
 David loves getting outdoors, exploring the local area, and exercising with friends.
 He has shifted between a number of different hobbies, always enjoying something new.
 David has a heart for the students he works with, looking to support their holistic health.
 He strives to be a lifelong learner, whether it be at church and through biblical studies or through further university education.

 Naomi completed a Higher Diploma in Secondary Education in 1992.
 She started her teaching career in South Africa the following year.
-Naomi is a committed lifelong learner and has completed various qualifications through distance education while teaching, including a Honours degree in Educational Management.
+Naomi is a committed lifelong learner and has completed various qualifications through distance education while teaching, including a Hons degree in Educational Management.
 She immigrated to Australia and started teaching at ACC in 2012.
-Naomi’s greatest professional joy occurs when students lose their fear of Maths.
+Naomi’s greatest professional joy occurs when students lose their fear for Maths.
 On the weekends she likes to relax and read.

 Wee Wing Kuen